A Veteran’s Resume and Job Hunting Guide

 Which Civilian Industry Is Right for You?

-There are plenty of civilian career opportunities available for veterans, so the most challenging part may be choosing which industry suits you.
+Many civilian career opportunities are available for veterans, so the most challenging part may be choosing which industry suits you.
 The first step in evaluating your potential career path is to take inventory of the skills you already have.
-What you’re capable of reaches all the way back to your teenage years with your first jobs, throughout your military career, and extends into the future with endless learning opportunities.
+This reaches all the way back to your teenage years with your first jobs, throughout your military career, and extends into the future with endless learning opportunities.
 Take advantage of what you already know and consider what you’d like to learn more about.

 Translating military-acquired skills to civilian careers